Bluebooth/.github/profile/readme.md

 func GetBio() Bio {
 	return Bio{
-		"- ⚡ Quick bio:": "We are a group of Devs and Designers making games for fun and learning cause we love to learn and game ;)", "- 🔭 we're currently working on": "Make our first game and show the world our skills", "- 🌱 We're currently using": "We use game engines like unity and unreal ( soon to use unreal , unity for now ) and languages like C# , C++ and JS ", "- 👯 We're looking for -": "New Designers and Developers ready to join us ( P.S - age isnt a boundry its just a number ) anyone can join us", "- 🤔 Origin country ?":"We belong to INDIA ",
+		"- ⚡ Quick bio:": "We are a group of Devs and Designers making games for fun and learning cause we love to learn and game ;)", "- 🔭 we're currently working on": "Our first game and show the world our skills", "- 🌱 We're currently using": "We use game engines like unity and unreal ( soon to use unreal , unity for now ) and languages like C# , C++ and JS ", "- 👯 We're looking for -": "New Designers and Developers ready to join us ( P.S - age isnt a boundry its just a number ) anyone can join us", "- 🤔 Origin country ?":"We belong to INDIA ",